tranquilit/WAPT-Documentation/source/index.rst

 * reduce your need for support by your IT teams, whose reaction times are often long because of their workloads;

-* to build a better contact with your IT support teams because IT works better as malfunctions happen less often because of standard, better managed and more predictable software configurations
+* have better working and more predictable IT systems because of standard software configurations;

 Source code repository
 ----------------------